Is onX Hunt Worth It? An Honest Comparison for 2026

 Common questions.

-- Real fishing intelligence — 1,100+ rivers with live USGS flow — bundled with hunting and foraging in a single subscription.
+Real fishing intelligence — more than 1,300 rivers with live USGS streamflow — bundled with hunting and foraging in a single subscription.
 Plus a visible in-app Development Queue where users vote on what ships next.

-- Yes.
-Export your onX waypoints as GPX or KML, import into Baseline Maps in about 60 seconds, and every pin, line, and folder comes across intact.
+Yes.
+Export your onX waypoints as GPX or KML, import into Baseline Maps in about 60 seconds, and every pin, line, polygon, and folder comes across intact.
+Waypoint history is not lock-in.

-- onX has deeper parcel data nationally, especially in the Midwest, South, and East.
-Baseline Maps' parcel layer is accurate where it exists (a focused set of Western states) but covers fewer states today.
+onX has deeper parcel data nationally, especially in the Midwest, South, and East.
+Baseline Maps' parcel layer covers 12 states with coverage deepest in the West — accurate where it exists, but fewer states today.

 Built together